HaiVyNGUYEN/AIF/README.md

 - mono_recurrent_model.h5: containing weights after training
 - losses.csv: containing losses of training and validation set over epochs.
 - plot_losses.pdf: containg the plot of training and validation losses
-- Prediction_Kaggle_INSA_MA.csv: the file in good format to be summit on Kaggle
+- Prediction_Kaggle_INSA_MA.csv: the file in good format to be submit on Kaggle